BIAPT/Consciousness-Graph/milestones/0_experiment_preparation/README.md

   fMri and EEG data of healthy patients in a resting state, fMRI not needed
   52 patients, 22 males, 18-44 yo, right-handed, no neurological or psychiatric disorder history
   **after review, only the fMRI seems to be resting state data so this data would be inappropriate.**

+### Second scan through the whole database, showing all the dataset that eluded the first one
+#### Ordered from most interesting to least interesting in my (Raphael Christin) opinion

+- [Single-pulse open-loop TMS-EEG dataset][9]
+  20 subjects, includes rest eeg, not much more information but seems to be the most promising dataset

+- [CRYPTO and PROVIDE EEG Baseline Data][10]
+  226 subjects, baseline eeg data but it's on young infants, so it doesn't seem that relevant

+- [PROBE iEEG][11]
+  raw iEEG data, 6 subjects, says no available tasks so maybe rest, without more information doesn't seem that interesting

 ###### Links
 [1]: https://openneuro.org/datasets/ds001849/versions/1.0.2